emarsden/pg-el/doc/src/API.md

 database.
 If an error occurs during the execution of the forms, a ROLLBACK instruction is executed.

-    (pg-connect dbname user [password host port]) -> connection
+    (pg-connect dbname user [password host port]) -> con

 Connect to the database `DBNAME` on `HOST` (defaults to localhost) at `PORT` (defaults to 5432) via TCP/IP and authenticate as `USER` with `PASSWORD`.
 This library currently supports SCRAM-SHA-256 authentication (the default method from PostgreSQL version 14 onwards), MD5 authentication and cleartext password authentication.
-This function also sets the output date type to 'ISO', and initializes our type parser tables.
+This function also sets the output date type to `ISO` and initializes our type parser tables.

-    (pg-connect-local path dbname user [password])
+    (pg-connect-local path dbname user [password]) -> con

 Initiate a connection with the PostgreSQL backend over local Unix socket `PATH`.
 Connect to the database `DBNAME` with the username `USER`, providing `PASSWORD` if necessary.
-Return a connection to the database (as an opaque type). `PASSWORD` defaults to an empty string.
+Returns a connection to the database (as an opaque type). `PASSWORD` defaults to an empty string.

-    (pg-exec connection &rest sql) -> pgresult
+    (pg-exec con &rest sql) -> pgresult

-Concatenate the SQL strings and send to the PostgreSQL backend.
+Concatenate the SQL strings and send to the PostgreSQL backend over connection `CON`.
 Retrieve the information returned by the database and return it in an opaque record PGRESULT.
+The content of the pgresult should be accessed using the `pg-result` function.

+    (pg-exec/prepared con query typed-arguments &key (max-rows 0)) -> pgresult

+Execute SQL query `QUERY`, which may include numbered parameters such as `$1`, ` $2` and so on, using PostgreSQL's extended query protocol, on database connection `CON`.
+The `TYPED-ARGUMENTS` are a list of the form

+    '((42 . "int4") ("42" . "text"))

+This query will return at most `MAX-ROWS` rows (a value of zero indicates no limit).
+It returns a pgresult structure (see function pg-result).
+This method is useful to reduce the risk of SQL injection attacks.

      (pg-result pgresult what &rest args) -> info

 Extract information from the `PGRESULT` returned by `pg-exec`.
 The `WHAT` keyword can be one of

 * `:connection`: retrieve the database connection.